azocarone/bspwm-on-fedora/README.md

 $ cd bspwm
 ```
 Finally, chmod permissions to the file called kali.sh and then run it
 ```bash
 $ chmod +x kali.sh ; ./kali.sh
 ```
-Wait for the installation script to finish, once finished close section and select the new bspwm script
+Wait for the installation script to finish, once finished close section and select the new bspwm desktop

 ## Credits